-Game Centered features roundups and in-depth reports of the best in iOS games and related news.
-Among the App Store’s myriad games, it’s all too easy to overlook some of the greats.
-Each installment of Game Centered will take a close look at a select few worthy of special recognition.
+Game Centered features roundups and reviews of the best in iOS games and gaming related news.
+Among the App Store’s myriad games, it’s all too easy to overlook some of the great new releases.
+Each installment of Game Centered will take a closer look at a select few iOS games that are worthy of special recognition.

 If you are looking for a quality pair of Bluetooth headphones that won't break the bank, the BackBeat PRO Headphones($249.99) may be the perfect fit.
 The BackBeat PRO is rich in features, and considering the build quality and specs that these headphones offer, they are definitely one of the better options within their price bracket.